 How does my school join the scheme?

 Those schools wishing to join the Mutual Fund scheme need to apply on an annual basis.
 Reminders and links to the online form will be sent out towards the end of each financial year via the blog, Need to Know and by email.
 New applications should be returned by 31st March each year.
-Schools wishing to join part-way through the year can do so, but only if they agree to join the scheme in full for the following financial year.

 Is membership compulsory?